StackStorm/st2docs/docs/source/install/deb.rst

     st2ctl start|stop|status|restart|restart-component|reload|clean

 -----------------

-At this point you have a minimal working installation, and can happily play with StackStorm: follow :doc:`/start` tutorial, :ref:`deploy examples <start-deploy-examples>`, explore and installpacks from `st2contrib`_.
+At this point you have a minimal working installation, and can happily play with StackStorm: follow :doc:`/start` tutorial, :ref:`deploy examples <start-deploy-examples>`, explore and install packs from `st2contrib`_.

 But there is no joy without WebUI, no security without SSL termination, no fun without ChatOps, and no money without Enterprise edition.
 Read on, move on!